danchoi/fredit/README.md

 One option here is to set up a full Rails development environment on Chad's computer.
 But this option is not very attractive, because it would involve a lot of hand-holding.
 Chad is not familiar with Linux or git.
-So I would have to teach Chad a lot of things just to get to the point where he could edit the view files and the stylesheet: how to check out the application code from the git repository, how to start the Rails app, how to run migrations.
 I would have to install Ruby, gems, and the RDBMS on Chad's computer for him.
-I would have to teach Chad who to check his changes into the git repository and push them upstream.
+I would have to teach Chad a lot of things: how to check out the application code from the git repository, how to start the Rails app, how to run migrations, how to check his changes into the git repository and push them upstream.
+All this work just to get Chad to the point where he could edit the view templates and the stylesheet